Breddan, Queensland: Geography

 The locality is bounded to the north-east by the Burdekin River, to the south-east by Flinders Highway, and in part to the west by the Lynd Highway.

 Sellheim is a town in the easternmost part of the locality (20.0052°S 146.4216°E).
 It was named after pastoralist Philip Frederic Sellheim who was the gold warden in Charters Towers from 1880 to 1888.
+The southern part of the town extends into the neighbouring locality of Broughton.

+The Great Northern Railway enters the locality by crossing the Burdekin River with Sellheim served by the Sellheim railway station (20.00927°S 146.415072°E) within Broughton.

 Mount Boddington is in the centre of the locality and is part of the Pinnacles Range (19.9714°S 146.2687°E).
 It rises to 356 m above sea level.

 The land use is predominantly grazing on native vegetation with some irrigated cropping in the north of the locality near the Burkedin River.